hh1de/lapdev-docker/README.md

 Your interface will be accessible on the machine's ip with your chosen ports.
 From there on, you can just follow the guide at [docs.lap.dev](https://docs.lap.dev/installation/quickstart#cluster-initiation).
 The only thing you should look out for, is to set the hostname of the workspace host to the name you gave your lapdev-ws docker container (only if it's from the same docker-compose of course).

+# License
+This project is licensed under AGPLv3 as well.